 The composition of the Board is well balanced with each Director having skills, experience and expertise relevant to the business operations and development of the Group and from a variety of backgrounds.
 There is diversity of educational background, functional expertise, age and experience.
-The Company adopted a Board Diversity Policy which sets out the approach to achieve diversity on the Board and the factors (including but not limited to gender, age, cultural and educational background, professional qualifications, skills, knowledge and industry and regional experience) to be considered in determining the composition of the Board so as to ensure that the Board has the appropriate balance of skills, experience and diversity of perspectives that are required to support the execution of its business strategy and to maximise the Board's effectiveness.
-The Company currently expects to include at least one female to the Board by 31 December 2023, subject to availability of appropriate candidate(s) at the relevant time.
+The Company has adopted a Board Diversity Policy which sets out the approach to achieve diversity on the Board and the factors (including but not limited to gender, age, cultural and educational background, professional qualifications, skills, knowledge and industry and regional experience) to be considered in determining the composition of the Board so as to ensure that the Board has the appropriate balance of skills, experience and diversity of perspectives that are required to support the execution of its business strategy and to maximise the Board's effectiveness.
+The Company plans to appoint at least one female member to the Board on or before 31 December 2024.